redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

 * `hostEnv.math` points to JavaScript's entire mathematics library.
 So WebAssembly now has access to functions such as `sin`, `cos` or `ln`
 * `hostEnv.js.shared_mem` points to the host environment's block of linear memory.
 Both JavaScript and WebAssembly have full read/write access to this memory
-* `hostEnv.js.data_offset` identifies the offset within shared memory at which the WebAssembly function `expensive_calc` will start to write is response data
+* `hostEnv.js.data_offset` identifies the offset within shared memory at which  WebAssembly will start to write its response data

 Now all we need to do is pass this object to WebAssembly at the time we instantiate the module.
 This coding assumes that:

 * The WebAssembly module being instantiated is called `some_module.wasm` and lives in the same directory as the currently executing JavaScript file
-* Once the WebAssembly module has been instantiated, we will call a function called `expensive_calc` that takes two `i32` values are arguments
+* Once the WebAssembly module has been instantiated, we will call a function called `expensive_calc` that takes two `i32` values as arguments
 * Function `expensive_calc` returns an `i32` value that indicates the number of bytes it wrote to shared memory

-At this point, it is worth providing two version of the code because there is a slight difference between running this code in NodeJS and running in a browser.
+At this point, it is worth providing two versions of the code because there is a slight difference between running this code in NodeJS and running it in a browser.

 #### Running in NodeJS
 NodeJS reads the `.wasm` file synchronously from the filesystem using the imported function `readFileSync`